jambonz/next-static-site/README.md

 ## Jambonz UI library

 This app is being composed in the manor of `module > component > element`, wherein a page is a module which is made up of components that are comprised of elements.
 We are using [Next.js](https://nextjs.org) [SASS](https://nextjs.org/learn/basics/assets-metadata-css/css-styling) located in the `styles` directory and loaded globally in [pages/_app.js](/pages/_app.js).
 A generally simple BEM CSS module naming convention is being used prominently.
 JS components are in the `components` directory.
-The `jambonz-ui` component consists of reusable design element components.
+The `jambonz-ui` component library consists of reusable design element components.

 You can view examples of the Jambonz UI component elements on this page [here](https://jambonz.vercel.app/jambonz-ui).

+#### Jambonz Typography

+You should always use the reusable components from the `jambonz-ui` component library.
+These typographic components implement our type-scale for our design system.
+When styling pages in which we want to adjust or tweak the type-scale you should always use the `mixins` provided in the SASS.
+This ensures when we decide to break out of our standard type-scale implementation for any given element(s) we retain a harmonious nature to our type sizing as it retains its responsive nature provided by the `mixins`.
+A perfect example of how we have already done this is for the `docs` page(s) wherein we've chosen to have the `h1` element implement the `h2()` mixin and likewise the `h2` element to implement the `h3()` mixin.
+We even have the `li` element(s) implementing the `ms()` mixin.

 ## Static page data